twofront/TF-Monitor/README.md

 `web: node myapp.js`

+### Start Application On Boot

+`tfmonitor register web`

+Note that your application will start on boot without using tfmonitor for restarting...
+This will change soon.

+### Remove Application From Boot

+`tfmonitor unregister web`

 ## Unimplemented Features

 **The following features are not yet implemented.
 This defines how we plan to make them work in the future!**

-### Start Application On Boot

-`tfmonitor register web`

-Note that this will also start your application immediately in the background.

 ### Show Running and Registered Applications